Parametrised moduli spaces of surfaces as infinite loop spaces: Arc systems and the cut locus

-This gives a bijection between the curves $c_1,\dots,c_h$ and the curves $c'_1,\dots,c'_{h'}$, showing in particular that $h=h'$; note also that the bijection associates with each curve $c_i$ a curve $c'_j$ in the same isotopy class of oriented curves. \end{proof} When referring to the \emph{cut locus} of a mapping class $\phi\in\Gamma(\caS,\del\caS)$ we will henceforth mean the cut locus of $\phi$ with respect to any maximal simplex in the fixed-arc complex of $\phi$.
+Thus we obtain a bijection between the curves $c_1,\dots,c_h$ and the curves $c'_1,\dots,c'_{h'}$, showing in particular that $h=h'$; note also that the bijection associates with each curve $c_i$ a curve $c'_j$ in the same isotopy class of oriented curves. \end{proof}

+When referring to the \emph{cut locus} of a mapping class $\phi\in\Gamma(\caS,\del\caS)$ we will henceforth mean the cut locus of $\phi$ with respect to any maximal simplex in the fixed-arc complex of $\phi$.
+The cut locus of a mapping class behaves well under conjugation of the mapping class, as explained in the following Lemma.